isomerpages/mlaw-me/_about-us/Maintenance Enforcement Officers.md

 variant: tiptap
 description: ""
 ---
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minister for Law has appointed Mr Ng
+<p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minister for Law has appointed Mr Leong
-Yong Kiat Francis to be the chief maintenance enforcement officer with effect from 16 January 2025.</p>
+Kwang Ian to be the chief maintenance enforcement officer with effect from 1 June 2026.</p>
 <p></p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In addition, Minister for Law has appointed
 the following officers as maintenance enforcement officers with effect